ThrowTheSwitch/Ceedling/docs/CeedlingPacket.md

 ## `:project`: Global project settings

-**_Note:_** In future versions of Ceedling, test and release build settings presently organized beneath `:project` will be renamed and migrated to the `:test_build` and `:release_build` sections.
+**_NOTE:_** In future versions of Ceedling, test and release build settings presently organized beneath `:project` will be renamed and migrated to the `:test_build` and `:release_build` sections.

 * `:build_root`

   Top level directory into which generated path structure and files are placed.
-Note: this is one of the handful of configuration values that must be set.
+NOTE: this is one of the handful of configuration values that must be set.
 The specified path can be absolute or relative to your working directory.